LUNCH & ABO MARKETPLACE

 This session considers what interventions are required to facilitate the aspirations of a future workforce, and the health and well-being of our young people through music.
 With representatives from different levels of education right up to the profession itself, panellists give their perspectives on the decline of music education in schools and how to reverse it for the benefit of us all.

-Chaired by ABO Chair and Chief Executive of the National Childrens’ Orchestra, Sophie Lewis, speakers include Manus Carey, Director of Performance and Programmes at the Royal Northern College of Music; Wendy Smith, Director of Creative Learning, The Glasshouse International Centre for Music.
+Chaired by ABO Chair and Chief Executive of the National Children’s Orchestras, Sophie Lewis, speakers include Manus Carey, Deputy Principal (Performance and Programmes), Royal Northern College of Music; Wendy Smith, Director of Creative Learning, The Glasshouse International Centre for Music; Linton Stephens, BBC Radio 3 presenter, bassoonist and founding Chineke!
+Member; and Hester Cockroft, Chief Executive, Young Sounds UK.

 CLOSING SESSION